VanechekDenisik/runner-test/README.md

 specific bonuses logic of in-game mechanics is not the responsibility of Bonuses system.
 Also I want to change the code of the system as rarely as possible.

+## Easy to read namings in unity
+I think it is quite important to select easy to understand namings in code.
+But it is well known.
+What is also very important in my opinion that namings IN UNITY should be also easy to understand and well written.
+I always pay attention to this and this project is not a exception.
+Also one should write "Tap catcher parameter" instead of "TapCatcherParameter" because it is really much more easier to read and understand.

+## Refactoring patterns

 [Core](Assets/_GAME/Core/README.md)\